Ohio Cottage Food Law: Do You Need Food Safety Training?

 - unfilled baked donuts

-- waffle cones and waffle cones dipped in cady
+- waffle cones and waffle cones dipped in candy

 - pizzelles